leveris133t/API-docs/router/router.md

 ### Prolonging the JWT

-The `JWT` access token can be prologed by calling `/prolong` within the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).
+The `JWT` access token can be prologed by calling `/prolong` in the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).

 The `JWT` access token can be prolonged until the session `SSID` is expired.
-When the `SSID` has expired, the User has to log in again.
-This `SSID` validation is done to avoid an infinite refresh of the `JWT` access token.
+When the `SSID` has expired, the User must log in again.
+This `SSID` validation is done to avoid an indefinite refresh of the `JWT` access token.

 ### Reseting a password

-1. Call `/getUnlockScenario` in [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to get the scenarios to follow to reset the password.
+1. Call `/getUnlockScenario` in the [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to get the scenarios to follow to reset the password.
 Pick one depending on your requirements.

-2. Call `/validateUnlockStep` in [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to validate each step of the scenario.
+2. Call `/validateUnlockStep` in the [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to validate each step of the scenario.
 Repeat this call until you get the `AuthenticationStepResult.result == "FINISH"`.
-While the `AuthenticationStepResult.result == "NEXT_STEP"`, you will get the `AuthenticationStepResult.NextStep to do.
+While the `AuthenticationStepResult.result == "NEXT_STEP"`, keep following and validating the steps.

-3. Call the `\unlock` within the [Login - private API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-private-ib/latest/) to set the new password.
+3. Call `/unlock` in the [Login - private API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-private-ib/latest/) to set the new password.
 The response of the request will be the new `TokensForAuthentication`.

 ![Loging in the user](reseting-the-forgotten-password.png)

 ### Logging out

-Close the session with the call `/log out` within the [Logout API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-logout-private-ib/latest/index.html).
+Close the session with a call to `/log out` in the [Logout API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-logout-private-ib/latest/index.html).
 This call will invalidate the JWT access token.

 ### Reseting one time passwords

-During the [authentication process](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html#contact-detail-verification) of the email or phone number, the user can required new values with the call `/sendOTP` in the [Resend OTP API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-otp-public-ib/latest/).
+During the email or phone number [authentication process](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html#contact-detail-verification), the user may need to send additional OTPs (one time passwords).
+This can be done with a call to `/sendOTP` in the [Resend OTP API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-otp-public-ib/latest/).

-This call is preconfigurated with special protection to prevent abuse, such as reCaptcha or invocation limit.
+This call is preconfigurated with special protection to prevent abuse, such as a reCaptcha or an invocation limit.